mattschlosser/bus/README.md

   - Compare against the GTFS schedule and see
     - Are there any buses which are typically early?
     - Are there any buses which are typically late?
+- [ ] Use some sort of Map library and work on UI to make it more user friendly

 ## Setup